Congressional District # 07

 * Former L.A.
 Darling and Former Scott Fetzer Facility -- Groundwater contamination from the former L.A.
 Darling and Scott Fetzer facilities may extend under the North Bronson Industrial Area (discussed above).
-Because EPA was concerned that the high VOC levels in soils could pose a threat to the indoor air of nearby residents, a soil gas monitoring program was also implemented.
+Because EPA is concerned that the high VOC levels in soils could pose a threat to the indoor air of nearby residents, a soil gas monitoring program was also implemented.
 Soil gas samples were collected from yards near residences and public right-of-ways that were potentially impacted.
 Three homes near the facilities had VOC vapors above indoor air action levels.
 Therefore, venting systems were installed to reduce or eliminate potential impacts to indoor air, with ongoing monitoring.
 VOC levels are likely to decline upon completion of remedial actions at the L.A.
-Darling and former Fetzer facilities, as a major source of VOCs will be reduced or eliminated by the cleanup actions.
+Darling and former Fetzer facilities, as the facilities are a major source of VOCs which will be reduced or eliminated by the cleanup actions.
 This may reduce or eliminate the need for VOC mitigation systems in adjacent residences.
 Decisions regarding the VOC mitigation systems will be based on additional vapor monitoring.

-Property ReuseEPA is currently evaluating possible property reuse for the North Bronson former facility properties and has been coordinating this evaluation with local officials.
+Property ReuseEPA is currently evaluating possible property reuse for the North Bronson Former Facilities properties and has been coordinating this evaluation with local officials.

 ContactsRemedial Project Manager, U.S. EPA